Nanosecond machine learning event classification with boosted decision trees in FPGA for high energy physics: Introduction

 \subsection{\fwXmachina, software package for ML/AI classification on FPGA}

-\fwXmachina\ (\fwX) is a software package that consists of three sequential stages: ML training, Nanosecond Optimization, and firmware design.\footnote{ Technical information on \fwX\ is available at \href{http://fwx.pitt.edu}{fwx.pitt.edu}. } The workflow showing the structure of \fwX\ and its interaction with external data and external input is shown in figure~\ref{fig:fwx}.
-One of its powerful features is that optimization occurs \emph{after} the ML training stage.
-This allows the ML to be optimized with the physical limitations of the FPGA in mind.
+\fwXmachina\ is a software package that consists of three sequential stages: ML training, Nanosecond Optimization, and firmware design.\footnote{ The source code and the technical documentation are available at \href{http://fwx.pitt.edu}{fwx.pitt.edu}. } The workflow showing the structure and interaction with external data and external input is shown in figure~\ref{fig:fwx}.

+There are various approaches in the literature to optimize the result of the ML training for efficient firmware implementation.
+One approach is to consider a penalty term in the feedback loop during the training process to balance the FPGA cost with physics performance \cite{Duarte:2018ite}.
+Another approach is to optimize the result of the training process with firmware implementation in mind, such as to choose the precision of the input variable values \cite{Summers:2020xiy}.
+We expand on the latter approach in Nanosecond Optimization.

 The first stage is ML training, where the structure of the ML and its parameters are determined.
 The training is done with available open source external software packages.
-In this paper, we use BDT as the ML method and \emph{Toolkit for Multivariate Data Analysis} (\TMVA) for the external software package \cite{Hocker:2007ht}.\footnote{ We plan to support { \texttt{scikit-learn}} \cite{Pedregosa:2012toh} and other such packages in the near future. } The user provides \fwX\ the data samples with input variables that characterize each event.
+In this paper, we use BDT as the ML method and \emph{Toolkit for Multivariate Data Analysis} (\TMVA) for the external software package \cite{Hocker:2007ht}.\footnote{ We plan to support { \texttt{scikit-learn}} \cite{Pedregosa:2012toh} and other such packages in the near future. } The current version of the code supports binary classification.
+The user provides \fwX\ the data samples with input variables that characterize each event.
 The output of \TMVA\ is handed off to the next stage.

 The second stage is Nanosecond Optimization, in which the structure of the BDT and its parameters are optimized for both physics performance and FPGA cost.
 The physics performance is evaluated by considering the receiver operating characteristics (ROC) curves.
-The ``FPGA cost'' is evaluated by the timing values and the resource utilization using Xilinx Vivado HLS.
+The ``FPGA cost'' is evaluated by the timing values and the resource utilization using Xilinx Vivado HLS \cite{xilinx-hls:2020}.
 At this point, the user chooses the working point that best suits the problem at hand.
 The performance considerations (center circle in figure \ref{fig:fwx}) and user input (diamond) is part of Nanosecond Optimization.